Arabian leopard

-The Arabian leopard (Panthera pardus nimr) is a leopard subspecies native to the Arabian Peninsula.
-It has been listed as Critically Endangered on the IUCN Red List since 1996 as fewer than 200 wild individuals were estimated to be alive in 2006.
-The population is severely fragmented.
-Subpopulations are isolated and not larger than 50 mature individuals.
-The population is thought to decline continuously.

-The Arabian leopard is the smallest leopard subspecies.
-It was tentatively affirmed as a distinct subspecies by genetic analysis of a single wild leopard from South Arabia, which appeared most closely related to the African leopard.
+The Arabian leopard (Panthera pardus nimr) is the smallest leopard subspecies.
+It was described in 1830 and is native to the Arabian Peninsula, where it was widely distributed in rugged hilly and montane terrain until the late 1970s.
+Today, the population is severely fragmented and thought to decline continuously.
+In 2008, an estimated 45–200 individuals in three isolated subpopulations were restricted to western Saudi Arabia, Oman and Yemen.
+However, as of 2023, it is estimated that 100–120 in total remain, with 70-84 mature individuals, in Oman and Yemen, and it is possibly extinct in Saudi Arabia.
+The current population trend is suspected to be decreasing.

 Taxonomic history

 Felis pardus nimr was the scientific name proposed by Wilhelm Hemprich and Christian Gottfried Ehrenberg in 1830 for a leopard from Arabia.
 Panthera pardus jarvisi, proposed by Reginald Innes Pocock in 1932, was based on a leopard skin from the Sinai Peninsula.

 In the early 1990s, a phylogeographic analysis was carried out based on tissue samples from Asian and African leopards.
-P. p. jarvisi was provisionally grouped with the Persian leopard, as tissue samples were not available.
-Molecular biologists tentatively proposed in 2001 to group the Sinai leopard with P. p. nimr, as again tissue samples were not available.
+P. p. jarvisi was provisionally grouped with Panthera pardus tulliana, as tissue samples were not available.
+Genetic analysis of a single wild leopard from South Arabia appeared most closely related to the African leopard, and Molecular biologists tentatively proposed in 2001 to group the Sinai leopard with the Arabian leopard, as again tissue samples were not available.